 co-benefits of trees.

 Northeastern USA is incredibly fortunate.
 Much of the world is currently or soon to be in harsh conditions.
-Refugees are inevitable so we’re best to learn how to handle the situation best.
+It is inevitable that people will seek refuge, so we’re best to learn how to handle the situation best.

 What paths can lead us to the least total suffering?
 For all humans, for ourselves, for all creatures, to what end?
-How about to the most ends?
 Who knows, but we have to move forward what will grow; better ways toward better days, regenerating the arrays of what we need.

 In any case, mitigate yes necessary, but in any case woah we better learn to adapt.